Pros and Cons of Living in Brazil

 What do expats find most challenging?

 "The language and they are also very isolated.
-All the newspapers and TV talk about Brazil and Brazil, not much about the rest of the world problems," explained one expat living in Sao Paulo.
+All the newspapers and TV talk about Brazil and Brazil, not much about the rest of the world problems," said one in Sao Paulo.

 About the Author